NJ Online Casinos & Gambling

 Resorts Atlantic City is another major player in the New Jersey online casino industry.
 The Borgata and Caesars Entertainment also bring in millions in monthly revenue.

 Overall, New Jersey’s legal online casino industry earned more than $1.4 billion in revenue since the 2013 launch.
+Monthly online casino revenue in New Jersey topped $100 million in January 2021.

 NJ Online Gambling Options: The Run-Down